buzzqw/TUS/OBSS/markdown-separati/en/13-armed-combat.md

 A creature or character might also decide to move faster than usual, i.e., running (Dash Action).

 The Dash Action is a special Movement Action; it consists of running for that Action.
-If a **Dash** Action is executed, the meters traveled are doubled (2x9 meters for a human); for a dwarf (Movement 6m) it means doing 12 meters, in one Action.
+If a **Dash** Action  is executed, the meters traveled are doubled (2x9 meters for a human); for a dwarf (Movement 6m), it means traveling 12 meters in one Action.
 It' \*\*s also possible to make multiple Dash Actions, up to 3 in a round, i.e., run for 6 times your movement.

-The character who takes a Dash Action is running and has a penalty of 1d6 on the Attack Roll, Defense decreases by 4 until the beginning of their next round, and they are considered Distracted for spell casting.
+The character who takes a Dash Action  is running and has a penalty of 1d6 on the Attack Roll.
+Defense decreases by 4 until the beginning of their next round, and they are considered Distracted for spellcasting.

 It is not possible to move even just 1 meter without spending Movement Actions.

 These clarifications make sense and should be used when fighting and positioning on the territory, on the map, is fundamental.
 During normal movements, while riding or walking freely without danger, the normal management of hourly movement is used.

 When talking about a ***square***  to indicate a distance or influence, it means a map square of 1 meter x 1 meter.

 In case of **diagonal movement**, for practicality count a square normally.